YATHARTH-Codr/YATHARTH-Codr/README.md

 - I’m interested in Coding and Space Science
 - I’m currently learning...
-- I’m looking for developers who can collaborate in my project and help me in making my app `YATHARTH-Codr`
+- I’m looking for developers who can collaborate in my project.
 - You can contact me with this email...
 `raviladkat76@gmail.com`.